dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/Sentiment/README.md

 ## Spark.NET

+Now that we've trained an ML.NET model for sentiment analysis, we can begin writing the .NET for Spark code that will read in our Yelp data, pass each review to our ML.NET model, and predict whether reviews are positive or negative.

 ### 1. Create a Spark Session

 In any Spark application, we need to establish a new SparkSession, which is the entry point to programming Spark with the Dataset and